sambelltacq/web_consoles/README.md

 ## Installation

-* run install.sh and it should just work 🤞
+* run install.sh, reboot and it should just work 🤞